 If you are having a complex procedure, you may be given medicines called sedatives to make you sleepy and less anxious.
 Another option might be general anesthesia, which allows you to sleep through surgery and not feel any pain during the procedure.

-Dermabrasion uses a special device to gently and carefully “sand" the top surface of the skin down to normal, healthy skin.
+Dermabrasion uses a special device to gently and carefully "sand down" the top surface of the skin down to normal, healthy skin.
 Petroleum jelly or antibiotic ointment is placed on the treated skin to prevent scabs and scars from forming.